 There were 44 species which were detected on LPI lines at 167 plots, and of these species r were of immediate management concern.
 The proportion of all vegetation cover which was invasive at plots varied from 0% to 100% (Mdn = 2.69, mean = 12.53).
 In general, the few plots with exceptionally high cover of invasive species were commonly adjacent to roads, and private lands, in low elevation areas near Delta (figure XX).

 A caveat with detecting invasive species is that, in the study area, most of them are annuals (##/##).
 Given the exceptional drought conditions (SECTION XX) under which field work was conducted, it is quite likely that the estimated cover of them by plot are notably lower than can be expected during more normal conditions (Mack & Pyke (1984), Bowers (1987)).
 While invasive presence at plots is unlikely to change, their abundance is likely underestimated in more normal conditions (cite).
-The relationships between the proportion of introduced species as a function of all species at a plot, the proportion of invasive species (a subset of introduced species), and the proportion of invasive species cover at a plot were highly correlated, and they were combined into a single metric, ‘Invasibility Index’ (Figure 1).
+We developed an ‘Invasibility index’ based on the relationship between the precent composition of invasive species relative to the precent composition of native species as the relationship is highly correlated (Figure 1).
 We suspect that this index is more indicative of the status of a plot in a year with more normal precipitation, as can be seen in Figure 1, the data from the sampling period generally has a large cluster of invasive cover in the lower left of the plot from (0 - 0.25 on the index axis, beneath the line), which is less representative of the potential for invasive cover to expand rapidly under normal conditions.

 A handful of the invasive species detected (Whitetops (Cardaria chalepensis, Cardaria draba, alternatively Lepidum draba), Canada thistle (Cirsium arvense), field bindweed (Convolvulus arvensis), Timothy (Phleum pratense)), especially in the Northern Portion of the field office are generally associated with slightly more mesic conditions than occur at most BLM land, especially adjacent to irrigated pastures.
 Unless these populations are entrenched near streams, their spread is likely curtailed by the general aridity of BLM land, but their successful extirpation, in the face of continual re-colonization from adjacent pasture lands, or if they have invaded wetlands, is unlikely.
 Baby’s Breath (Gypsophila elegans) may have been introduced for roadside plantings, and is worth eradication efforts (Pringle (1993+)).
 Houndstongue Cynoglossum officinale is generally limited to higher elevation forested areas, and in the absence of forest fire it’s spread may be slow on the portions of BLM land which it inhabits.
 A couple of these (Prairie Pepperweed (Lepidium densiflorum), prostrate knotweed (Polygonum aviculare)) are generally associated with heavily compacted soils, and tend to not spread aggressively outside of these areas.